johncenalover292/git-github-workshop/conflict.md

-if you have any questions, please clap your hands
+if you have any questions, please clap your hands and raise them